nenadmarinkovic/nenadmarinkovic.com/README.md

 #### Structure

 - Banner with header
-- Work
+- Work I do
-- Technologies
+- Technologies I use
-- Portfolio
+- Portfolio with personal and professional projects
-- About
+- About me section with short bio
-- Footer with contact form
+- Footer with contact form and email address

 ## Getting Started